SameerSDurgoji/10Bit_potentiometric_DAC/README.md

 # Steps to install the tools and execute the pre layout design

 1. Install the eSim tool using this [website](https://esim.fossee.in/downloads).
+Note: You can also refer to the eSim [Spoken Tutorial](https://spoken-tutorial.org/tutorial-search/?search_foss=eSim).
 2. Clone this repository using the commands:
 ```
 $ sudo apt install -y git